 Planning For Your Wilmington Eye Appointment

 The world is grappling with an issue of enormous scale and human impact, and our hearts go out to all who have been affected by the outbreak of coronavirus (COVID-19).
 Thank you to all of our frontline heroes who are working to keep us safe.
-If you need immediate or urgent vision care, please give us a call at 910.763.3601.
 For additional advice from the American Academy of Ophthalmology about COVID-19 and your vision, click here.

 How Should I Prepare For My Wilmington Eye Appointment?

 We understand that COVID-19 is an ongoing threat and want you to know that we are doing everything possible to serve your vision needs while also protecting your health and safety.
 To ensure that you, our team members, and all patients are safe and healthy and to prevent the spread of COVID-19, we ask that you adhere to the following guidelines:

 1) All persons over the age of 2 MUST WEAR a facial covering at all times while in our facilities.
 If a patient fails to bring a facial covering and we are unable to provide one (due to a possible shortage in PPE gear) your appointment will be cancelled.